vinceafuture/mRing-multimodal-smart-ring-for-hci/README.md

 ## 📦 Contents of This Repository

+- **/videos/mRing_conceptual_overview.mp4**
+  Concept demo video of mRing operations (not hardware-accurate, but illustrates interaction flows).

 - **/whitepapers/**
-  Full technical whitepaper describing mRing's design philosophy, architecture, and use cases.
+  (To be added)Full technical whitepaper describing mRing's design philosophy, architecture, and use cases.

 - **/images/**
   Overview, Interaction diagrams, hardware block diagrams, and system-level flows.

-- **/videos/mRing-operation-concept.mp4**
-  Concept demo video (not hardware-accurate, but illustrates interaction flows).

 ---